-Welcome to a great summer with USY Israel Pilgrimage!
+Welcome to a great summer in Israel with USY!

-Over the course of this trip participants will see amazing sights, make new friendships, engage in identity-shaping fun experiences, and take part in Jewish celebrations and traditions, all the while having the summer of their lives.
+Over the course of this summer, participants will see amazing sights, make new friendships, engage in identity-shaping fun experiences, and take part in Jewish celebrations and traditions, all the while having the summer of their lives.